yashnawgiri/ripplesPortal/README.md

 # Vite & NextUI Template

-This is a template for creating applications using Vite and NextUI (v2).
+This is a template for creating applications using Vite and NextUI.

 [Try it on CodeSandbox](https://githubbox.com/nextui-org/vite-template)